 Understanding the need to care for oneself is the first step in totting help.
 Sometimes this understanding comes like a light bulb moment when your loved one realizes their need for help or a personal realization of just how bad the situation has become clear.

 Like how your addicted loved one may need to hit rock bottom before realizing they have a problem, family members must do the same.
 No one wants to believe someone they love has lost control of their drug and alcohol use.

 To take the steps needed for help, loved ones can utilize many available tools:

-- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears are a fundamental piece in recovery for families.
-These groups consist of mothers, fathers, sons, daughters, aunts, uncles, and friends.
+- Support Groups – Loved ones coming together to share their personal stories, words of encouragement, and tears are fundamental pieces in recovery for families.
+These groups include mothers, fathers, sons, daughters, aunts, uncles, and friends.
 Each member is there for the sole purpose of lifting each other and helping addicts become sober.
 An example of this is the Nar-Anon family and friends group.
 These groups are open to all who are or have experienced loving someone with an addiction.

 - Schools – This may not be a place one has thought of, but for children and teens with a loved one with addiction, this could be a place of refuge.
 Guidance counselors could be a source of encouragement for teens and children and a guiding light to the right resources.
 Society cannot dismiss the need for children and teens to receive treatment.
 They are still developing emotional sensors and controls.
-With guidance and support, they will be more apt to talk about what they are feeling and process their situation better.
+With guidance and support, they will be more apt to talk about their feelings and process their situation better.

-- Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can receive treatment there as well.
-Rehab centers know how important it is to treat the whole family as well as the person.
+- Rehabilitation Centers – Once a loved one has begun receiving treatment from a rehabilitation center, family members can also receive treatment there.
+Rehab centers know how important it is to treat the whole family and the person.

 Making Peace With an Unknown Future